jonoirwinrsa/github-cognito-openid-wrapper/README.md

 ### 3: Finalise Cognito configuration

 - Configure the OIDC integration in AWS console for Cognito (described below, but following [these instructions](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-oidc-idp.html)).
 The following settings are required:
-  - Client ID: The GitHub Client ID above
+  - Client ID: The Slack Client ID above
   - Authorize scope: `openid read:user user:email`
   - Issuer: either `https://<Your API Gateway DNS name>/Prod` (for lambda with API gateway, replace `Prod` with the correct stage name) or `https://<your webserver>/` (for the node server).
   - If you have deployed the web app: Run discovery (big blue button next to Issuer).